sjaugmented/project3-api/README.md

 Other stretch goals we weren't able to hit:

+- mobile first styling - we didn't have time
 - better integration of React Spring and animations
 - would have loved to have the header image be a music visualizer
 - sorting on the playlist page - by song name, artist, album, date added, etc